Description

 Using this definition on our asset we see for example:

-• Looking at the annual performance (CAGR) of 4.5% in the last 5 years of iShares S&P Global Timber & Forestry Index Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (15.1%)
+• The volatility over 5 years of iShares S&P Global Timber & Forestry Index Fund is 22%, which is larger, thus worse compared to the benchmark SPY (18.4%) in the same period.

 DownVol: